Carolyn Bailey and Dominick Argento Vocal Competition

 The Carolyn Bailey and Dominick Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
 Preliminary auditions are heard by recording.
 Twelve finalists and two alternates are selected in the Artist Division and six to eight finalists and two alternates are selected in the Scholarship Division to compete in a live final audition.
-The final auditions will be heard at the National Opera Center in NYC on Saturday, January 11, 2014.2014 Eligibility and Fees
+The final auditions will be heard at the NOA Annual Convention in Indianapolis, IN, on Saturday, January 9, 2016.2016 Eligibility and Fees

-- The Scholarship Division is open to singers aged 18-24, as of January 11, 2014 who are currently enrolled in, or have completed since May 1, 2013, undergraduate or graduate programs, or their equivalent.
-Entry fee for the Scholarship Division is $25 (twenty-five dollars).
+- The Scholarship Division is open to singers aged 18-24, as of January 9, 2016 who are currently enrolled in, or have completed since May 1, 2015, undergraduate or graduate programs, or their equivalent.
+Entry fee for the Scholarship Division is $30 (thirty dollars).

 - There are no residency or citizenship requirements.
 The competition is open to all singers who meet the criteria for the appropriate division.

 - Singers in the Scholarship Division must present four opera arias in contrasting styles and periods, in three languages, including one originally in English, at a level appropriate to their vocal development.
 The audition chair reserves the right to reject unsuitable repertoire.
 One of the four may be an operetta or musical theatre selection.

 - Singers in the Artist Division must present five opera arias in contrasting styles and periods, in four languages, including one originally in English.
 The audition chair reserves the right to reject unsuitable repertoire.
 One of the five may be an operetta aria, but musical theatre selections are not permitted in the Artist Division.